-Sanofi and Translate Bio mRNA COVID-19 vaccine candidate induced high antibody levels in preclinical studies
+Sanofi and Translate Bio mRNA COVID-19 Vaccine Candidate Induced High Antibody Levels in Preclinical Studies

+-- mRNA-based vaccine candidate MRT5500 induced potent neutralizing antibodies against SARS-CoV-2 in preclinical studies --

+-- Two doses of MRT5500 induced neutralizing antibody levels significantly higher than those observed in COVID-19 patients --

+-- Phase 1/2 clinical trial anticipated to begin in the fourth quarter of 2020 --

-PARIS and LEXINGTON, MASS. – October 15, 2020 - Sanofi Pasteur, the vaccines global business unit of Sanofi, and Translate Bio (NASDAQ: TBIO), a clinical-stage messenger RNA (mRNA) therapeutics company, today announced the preclinical results for MRT5500, a mRNA-based vaccine candidate against SARS-CoV-2, the virus that causes COVID-19 disease.
+PARIS and LEXINGTON, Mass., Oct.
+15, 2020 (GLOBE NEWSWIRE) -- Sanofi Pasteur, the vaccines global business unit of Sanofi, and Translate Bio (NASDAQ: TBIO), a clinical-stage messenger RNA (mRNA) therapeutics company, today announced the preclinical results for MRT5500, a mRNA-based vaccine candidate against SARS-CoV-2, the virus that causes COVID-19 disease.

 Preclinical evaluation of MRT5500, importantly, demonstrated a favorable immune response profile against SARS-CoV-2.
 These data support the selection of MRT5500 for clinical development.
 A Phase 1/2 clinical trial is anticipated to begin in the fourth quarter of 2020.
 Full results are available here.
 MRT5500 is being developed under a collaboration agreement between Sanofi Pasteur and Translate Bio.